 What are the Most Common Standardized Tests?

-The use of a standardized test has been around for more than a century, that are given for a variety of purposes.
-Common standardized tests, which are offered by a variety of test prep companies include –
+The use of a standardized test has been around for more than a century, and they are given for a variety of purposes.
+Common standardized tests offered by a variety of test prep companies include:

 - The American College Testing Exam – The ACT